RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 Notification of Awards - When applicants have been approved for awards by the laboratory, the LPR notifies the NRC, and the applicants are notified immediately by the NRC.
 The award package includes the official award letter, Response Form, tax information, information and forms for relocating household goods, health insurance information and form, direct deposit form, policy and travel handbooks, staff directories, and a starting date form, among other documents.

 Terms and Conditions of Awards - The award letter may list contingencies that must be fulfilled before starting tenure, such as completion of all degree requirements, clearance for unescorted access to the laboratory and its facilities, and obtaining an appropriate visa (for foreign nationals).
-The Policies, Practices, and Procedures guidelines, found on the RAP website, further documents the terms and conditions of the award.
+The Policies, Practices, and Procedures guidelines, found on the RAP website, further document the terms and conditions of the award.

 The award letter obligates the National Research Council, through its Associateship Programs office, to pay the stipend and other allowances for the period of the award.
 An award can be withdrawn only if an awardee is unable to begin tenure within the period provided or, if after beginning tenure, the Associate is not able to perform the proposed research because of unforeseen developments.